mstksg/inCode/copy/entries/huffman-3.md

 doesn't matter, because the `Binary` instance for tuples is just putting/getting each item one after the other.

 Now, we get to our actual pipes.
-The first "pipeline" is `dirStream`, which is our stream (producer) of `Direction`s encoding the input file.
+The first "pipeline" is `dirsOut`, which is our stream (producer) of `Direction`s encoding the input file.
 As can be read, `dirStream` is `PB.fromHandle hIn` (a `ByteString` producer from the given handle) piped into our old friend `bsToBytes` piped into `encodeByte